djhaskin987/terraform-provider-helmcmd/README.md

 internal state to ensure that two equivalent YAML documents are compared correctly regardless of whitespace differences, and also to avoid errors associated with slurping YAML in and spitting it back out as YAML.
-(The original author has had run-ins with this when using Helm's on `toYaml` in combination with multi-line strings.)
+(The original author has had run-ins with this when using Helm's own `toYaml` in combination with multi-line strings.)

 ## Terraform Import